 Mistake 3 - Not choosing your insurance properly:

 Most buy life insurance plans in a bid to meet Section 80C requirements.
 However, many people end up having too much invested in endowment and ULIPs but without being aware of the benefits they actually have.
 However, the primary objective of buying an insurance policy must be to protect yourself and your family financially in case of an unfortunate incident.
-For instance, the iSelect Smart360 Term Plan by Canara HSBC Oriental Bank of Commerce Life Insurance offers options like Whole life cover and limited pay options along with Tax benefits.
+For instance, the iSelect Smart360 Term Plan by Canara HSBC Life Insurance offers options like Whole life cover and limited pay options along with Tax benefits.

 Mistake 4 - Not taking into account tax-exempted expenses